Skip to main content

 Save the API Key from the created Private Application as it will be used later in this guide.

-Configuring the Basis Theory 3DS Web SDK
+Configuring the Basis Theory 3DS SDK

 See instructions below on how to install and configure it.